halladaas/Portfolio/README.md

 Open index.html in a browser.

 Future Improvements
-Integrate a databse to collect form entries
+Integrate a database to collect form entries
 Include a blog section
+Host it online